 Class of 2017

-Major/Minor: Spanish and Environmental Studies with a concentration in Chesapeake Regional Studies
+Major/Minor: Environmental Studies/ Biology, Spanish and a concentration in Chesapeake Regional Studies

 High School: Glenelg

 Recommended Class/Professor: Anything with Dr. Casado Presa (she’s tough, but you’ll learn so much) and Dr. Scott’s Introduction to Natural Resource Economics